micmejia/bible-dump/NKJV/Acts/Acts 13.md

 God has fulfilled this for us their children, in that He has raised up Jesus.
 As it is also written in the second Psalm: 'You are My Son, Today I have begotten You.'

 ###### 34
-And that He raised Him from the dead, no more to return to [^i]corruption, He has spoken thus: 'I will give you the sure [^j]mercies of David.'
+And that He raised Him from the dead, no more to return to corruption, He has spoken thus: 'I will give you the sure mercies of David.'

 ###### 35
 Therefore He also says in another _Psalm:_ 'You will not allow Your Holy One to see corruption.'

 ###### 36
-"For David, after he had served [^k]his own generation by the will of God, fell asleep, was buried with his fathers, and [^l]saw corruption;
+"For David, after he had served his own generation by the will of God, fell asleep, was buried with his fathers, and saw corruption;

 ###### 37
-but He whom God raised up [^m]saw no corruption.
+but He whom God raised up saw no corruption.

 ###### 38
 Therefore let it be known to you, brethren, that through this Man is preached to you the forgiveness of sins;